-Weight Class Ascent/Descent Option: As a reminder, the Feb.
-15 deadline for wrestlers to be at their minimum wrestling classification is no longer in effect.
-A wrestler wishing to weigh in at a weight class higher than their lowest certified weight class may return to the certified weight class by following the recalculated weight loss plan dates indicated in the OPC.
-This provision may be applied multiple times during the season, up to the first day of postseason competition weigh-in deadline.\\
+Weight Class Ascent/Descent Option: There are no changes to the rules related to weight loss descent.
+In all cases, if a wrestler competes up a weight class, they are required to follow the weight loss descent plan to determine the date in which they are again eligible for the lower weight.
+This provision of moving up a weight class and dropping back down may be applied multiple times during the season, up to the first day of postseason competition weigh-in deadline.\\